RhiH/studio_gallery/README.md

 The site home page is colourful as it does not display any artist's work, but is a studio space.
 It was decided to have a colourful landing page as this was more enticing than having the artwork on the home page, and it meant that this could be a static image which could be updated when required, as opposed to featuring an image which might need to be changed at short notice if an artist no longer wished for their work to be displayed.

 ![Studio_Gallery](media/studio.jpg)

+The image is of a working artist studio, hence it has equipment and supplies ready to use by the artist.
+Also gap in the wall close to the socket subtly shows the viewer that this is a place where creativity is allowed and the artist does not need to be too precious about their surroundings.
+This is not a posed image - this is a real studio.

 ![Studio_Gallery](media/site_images/logged_in_user_previous_order.png)
 ![Studio_Gallery](media/site_images/order_success_page.png)